Research Study Title: Study of Cognition, Adolescents and Mobile Phones (SCAMP) Wave 2

 Some of the information listed above is collected directly from your mobile phone device (i.e. in the background), if you have given permission for this, as stated above.

 Some information about physical activity and sleep will be collected in the background by the app, from Apple HealthKit or Google Fit on your phone (depending on your mobile phone operating system).
-If you agree to wear an activity tracker, more detailed information about physical activity and sleep will be collected from an activity tracker, via connection to Apple HealthKit or Google Fit on your phone, and again with this information collected in the background by the app.
+If you agree to wear an activity tracker, more detailed information about physical activity and sleep will be collected from an activity tracker (e.g. Fitbit), via connection to Fitabase, a web platform that was designed for research purpose to manage and collect data from multiple fitness trackers at the same time.
+Your data will be gathered and stored by both Fitbit Inc (Fitbit) and Small Steps Labs LLC (Fitabase) and Fitbit will be the controller for the data they collect.
+Please read their privacy policies (https://www.fitbit.com/global/uk/legal/privacy-policy) to understand how they will use your data.

 Some information is collected when biological samples you have donated are analysed in a lab – this will include genetic information, and may in the future include other measurements such as, measures of inflammation and metabolism.